I believe it is decidedly unoriginal to say that something

 Was my friend Mary’s ordeal a spiritual attack, a

-is short.”
-I hope and pray that she sought and was able to find real healing in
+is short,” which is part of our great hope!
+So, I have always held that same hope that Mary was able to find real healing in

 the wake of the tragic loss of her baby, even if her child only ever existed in

-will have wiped them away, because then there will be no more mourning or
+will have wiped them away.
+In that time, there will be no more mourning or

 crying or pain.